 The Company is ultimately responsible for the management of market risk.
-The Company has chosen to outsource the execution of the investment risk policy, as noted below, to Legal & General Assurance Society Limited ("LGAS") (2015: Legal & General Pensions Limited ("LGPL") which novated in 2015 to LGAS).
+The Company has chosen to outsource the execution of the LGAS Funds Withheld investment risk policy, as noted below, to LGAS.
 The Company manages market risk using the following methods: